-Chime Bank is a low-fee online bank designed to leverage mobile technology and automation to deliver a low-fee banking experience with extra tools to help you save.
+Chime is a low-fee online financial technology company designed to leverage mobile technology and automation to deliver a low-fee experience with extra tools to help you save.

 When you sign up for a Chime account, you’ll automatically get a debit card, and a checking account called the Chime Spending Account.